Genesis Foundation

 The Genesis Foundation, a UK-registered charity, was established by John Studzinski in 2001.
-Over the past 21 years, the Foundation has donated more than £20 million to the arts.
+Over the past 24 years, the Foundation has donated more than £23 million to the arts.
 Through its funding and partnership model, it has enabled opportunities for thousands of young artists, primarily in theatre and music, building both their experience and their resilience.
 Cross-disciplinary networking and mentoring are inherent to the Genesis Foundation and crucial to its work.

-The Foundation's main focus is on partnerships with leading arts organisations such as the Almeida Theatre, National Theatre, Young Vic Theatre, The Sixteen, and Jewish Book Week.
+The Foundation's main focus is on partnerships with leading arts organisations such as the Almeida Theatre, National Theatre, The Sixteen, Jewish Literary Foundation and Royal Academy of Arts.

-While largely devoting its regular funding to training programmes that equip emerging artists for life as a creative professional, the Genesis Foundation has also become the UK's largest commissioner of sacred music, having commissioned 30 new choral works to date.
+While largely devoting its regular funding to training programmes that equip emerging artists for life as a creative professional, the Genesis Foundation is also the UK's largest commissioner of sacred music, having commissioned 30 new choral works to date.
 In 2020, the Genesis Foundation launched the COVID-19 Artists Fund, an emergency response to help freelancers facing hardship, and the £1 million Genesis Kickstart Fund to provide grants for future-facing arts projects across the UK, all employing outstanding freelance creative talent.

 History

 The Genesis Foundation was founded in January 2001 by investment banker and arts patron John Studzinski, CBE.

-Since 2001, the Genesis Foundation has donated more than £20 million to the arts in the UK.
+Since 2001, the Genesis Foundation has donated more than £23 million to the arts in the UK.
 Through its funding and partnership model, it has provided opportunities for thousands of young artists, primarily in theatre and music, building both their experience and their resilience.

 In 2020, the foundation launched its £1m Genesis Kickstart Fund, designed to enable outstanding freelance artists to stay on their career paths and explore new possibilities in a world radically altered by COVID-19.

 Partner organisations

 National Theatre

 In 2017 the Genesis Foundation launched a partnership with the National Theatre, collaborating with its artistic director Rufus Norris on the development of new forms of music theatre in the UK.
 The Genesis Music Theatre Programme is part of the National Theatre's New Work Department and is overseen by Marc Tritschler, who was appointed Creative Director of Music at the NT in 2020.

+The latest musical to be developed through the Genesis Music Theatre Programme is The Witches, a musical version of Roald Dahl's timeless tale, which ran in the Olivier Theatre from November 2023 to January 2024.
+The show was directed by Lyndsey Turner, with book and lyrics by Olivier Award-winner Lucy Kirkwood, and music and lyrics by Tony Award-nominee Dave Malloy.
+It received 5-star reviews from multiple major broadsheets including The Times, Time Out, and The Independent.

-The first musical from the programme to reach the stage (in November 2021) was Hex, based on Sleeping Beauty.
-Hex returns to the stage of the National Theatre in late 2022.
+The first musical from the programme to reach the stage was Hex, based on Sleeping Beauty.
+Hex premiered in the Olivier Theatre in November 2021 and returned to the National Theatre towards the end of 2022.

 The Foundation's relationship with Rufus Norris dates back to 2003, when he became the first Genesis Director at the Young Vic.